-By using four pins (IO0, IO1, IO2, and IO3), The Fast Read Quad Output instruction allows data to be transferred from the AT25SL641 at four times the rate of standard SPI devices.
-A Quad enable of Status Register-2 must be executed before the device will accept the Fast Read Quad Output instruction (Status Register bit QE must equal 1).
+By using four pins (IO0, IO1, IO2, and IO3), The Fast Read Quad Output instruction allows data to be transferred from the AT25QL128A at four times the rate of standard SPI devices.
+A Quad enable of Status Register-2 must be executed before the device accepts the Fast Read Quad Output instruction (Status Register bit QE must equal 1).